-Bariatrics originated in 1965 is rooted in the Greek words; “bar” (weight), “iatr” (treatment/surgery), and “ic” (having characteristics of).
-The procedures like standalone sleeve gastrectomy, RNY gastric bypass, and duodenal switch (BPD/DS) collectively make up what is known as bariatric and metabolic surgery.
+Bariatrics originated in 1965 and is rooted in the Greek words; “bar” (weight), “iatr” (treatment/surgery), and “ic” (having characteristics of).
+Gastrointestinal surgery procedures like standalone sleeve gastrectomy, RNY gastric bypass, and duodenal switch (BPD/DS) collectively comprise bariatric and metabolic surgery.

-Changes to the digestive tract and altering gut hormones result in improved satiety and reduced hunger.
-Bariatrics is a practical and potent approach versus conventional treatments in achieving sustainable weight reduction and resolving morbidities, such as cardiovascular problems, diabetes, hypertension, sleep apnea, and asthma.
+Surgical changes to the stomach and digestive tract limit the amount of food you can eat, alter gut hormones (reduce hunger), improve satiety and absorb fewer calories.
+Bariatrics is a practical and potent approach versus conventional treatments to achieve sustainable weight reduction and resolve morbidities, such as cardiovascular problems, diabetes, hypertension, sleep apnea, and asthma.

 Evolution of Bariatric Surgery

 Historians report that the Spanish king of Leon, Sancho I (932-966), was the first patient known to be treated for obesity.
 Nicknamed “the Fat,” he was so huge he could not walk or pick up a sword.
 As a result, Sancho I lost his throne.

 Sancho I was attended by a Jewish physician, Hasday Ibn Shaprut, who authored the first anti-obesity diet plan.
 Dr. Shaprut sewed up the overthrown king’s lips so tight that he could only drink liquid with a straw.
 That made him lose half of his weight and be able to reclaim his crown.